Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Heuristic-based Adaptive and PI time-stepping

-To evaluate the effectiveness of our reinforcement learning-based adaptive time-stepping policy, we first introduce the heuristic-based adaptive time-stepping method commonly used in the numerical integration of ODEs.
+To evaluate the effectiveness of our Reinforcement Learning-based adaptive time-stepping policy, we first introduce the heuristic-based adaptive time-stepping method commonly used in numerical integration packages~\cite{SciPyDocs,shampine1997matlab}.
 This method will serve as a baseline for comparison.
+Another comparison could be with packages such as \textsc{MATLAB}/\texttt{solve\_ivp}, but these must employ an event-driven approach, which differs from the nonsmooth solvers we use here.
+A further comparison could be made with software frameworks such as Siconos~\cite{acary2019introduction} and Project Chrono~\cite{projectChronoWebSite}, which are established for non-smooth problems.
+However, their compiled back-ends complicate the attribution of runtime differences relative to our Python implementation and thus are not used here.

 Adaptive time-stepping methods dynamically adjust the time step to balance computational efficiency and accuracy.
-They estimate local errors by comparing the solutions obtained from one large time step with those from two smaller steps, as discussed in~\cite{hairer1993solving}.
-This approach is beneficial for maintaining accuracy while avoiding unnecessary computational effort in systems where the dynamics change rapidly.
+They estimate local errors by comparing solutions obtained from a single large time step with those from two smaller steps, as discussed in~\cite{hairer1993solving}.
+This approach is beneficial for maintaining accuracy while avoiding unnecessary computational effort in systems with rapidly changing dynamics.

 By first performing a Taylor series expansion of the integration scheme, the local error $e_k$ can be approximated by: